BronzGreen-Honest-Power/LemiTree/newbie_guide.md

 Sticking to certain conventions will allow us also to automate tasks such as proof reading, numbering, graph generation, and to create any other future software that will make everything easier.
 This will be especially important as the project grows.

 Here we will only explain how we use Markdown elements in this project.
-If you're not familiar with Markdown, we suggest the following tutorial: [todo: link to tutorial, suggested software]
+If you're not familiar with Markdown, we suggest [this tutorial](https://www.markdowntutorial.com/).

 ###"#" - Heading 1 - Name of the tactic
 This shall be the title of the document, i.e. the name of a specific ***tactic***.